prakashlab/codex-analysis-pipeline/README.md

 - `n_ch`: integer.
 Number of channels to analyze
 - `expansion`: integer, must be odd.
 The number of pixels to expand around the nucleus mask to create the cell masks.
 - `root_dir`: string. local or remote path to where the images are stored
-- `exp_id`: string. experiment ID to get the images from. see fstacker theory of operation for more detail.
+- `exp_id`: string. experiment ID to get the images from. see registrator theory of operation for more detail.
-- `channel`: string. image channel to randomly select from. see fstacker theory of operation for more detail.
+- `channel`: string. image channel to randomly select from. see registrator theory of operation for more detail.
-- `zstack`: string. if you ran `registrator.py` and want to use the focus-stacked images, set this value to `"f"`. otherwise set it to the z stack you want to use (for example, if z=5 is in focus for all cells across all images, you can set `zstack="5"` and those images will be utilized)
+- `zstack`: string. if you ran `registrator.py` and want to use the shift registered images, set this value to `"f"`. otherwise set it to the z stack you want to use (for example, if z=5 is in focus for all cells across all images, you can set `zstack="5"` and those images will be utilized)
 - `key`: string.
 If you are connecting to a Google Cloud File Storage, set this to the local path to the authentication token .json.
 - `gcs_project`: string.
 Set this to the Google Cloud Storage project name if you are connecting to GCS.
 Otherwise, it doesn't matter.
 - `mask_union`: boolean.
 Set to true to save a .npy pickle for each view with the union of all nuclear and cell masks.
 - `out`: string.
 Path to store the csv.
 Local or remote path.

+#### cell crop usage

+##### cell crop operation

+We first read the cell type csv file.
+For each row, we check whether the cell type is one we have already seen enough times.
+If so, we skip it.
+If we haven't seen this cell type enough times, we increment the number of times we have seen the cell type and load the image for each channel and for each cycle.
+Then, we crop the images such that the cell is centered and concatenate the different channels/cycles together to form a single image.
+Then we save the image to disk and move on to the next row in the csv.

+##### set cell crop parameters

+- `root_dir`: string. local or remote path to where the images are stored
+- `exp_id`: string. experiment ID to get the images from. see registrator theory of operation for more detail.
+- `dest_dir`: string. local or remote path to where the images are stored
+- `channels`: list of strings. channels to read from when making the combined image.
+- `celltype_file`: string. local or remote path to celltype .csv file.
+- `zstack`: string. if you ran `registrator.py` and want to use the shift registered images, set this value to `"f"`. otherwise set it to the z stack you want to use (for example, if z=5 is in focus for all cells across all images, you can set `zstack="5"` and those images will be utilized)
+- `key`: string.
+If you are connecting to a Google Cloud File Storage, set this to the local path to the authentication token .json.
+- `gcs_project`: string.
+Set this to the Google Cloud Storage project name if you are connecting to GCS.
+Otherwise, it doesn't matter.
+- `cell_radius`: integer. half the width/height of the final views.
+- `n_of_each_type`: integer. number of each cell type to make views for
+- `ftype`: string. file type to save the outputs as
+- `subtract_min`: boolean. set "True" to subtract the minimum value off from each view.

 ## Contributing